No fancy smoker needed to make incredibly delicious bacon!

 - Close the bag and put it in the fridge for a week.
 Once or twice during the curing time, use your very clean hands to rub the seasonings around inside the bag.

 - While chips are soaking, take the pork belly out of the bag and immerse it in a very clean sink full of cold water for 30 minutes.
 This rinses off the seasonings and pulls the excess salt out of the pork.
+If you don’t do this, you will likely find your bacon too salty to be enjoyable.

 - Note that if you don’t have access to a gas grill (or want to skip the smoking step), you can also finish this process in the oven – simply put the pork belly on a rack and put the rack on a baking sheet.
 Place in a 200F oven and cook for 90 minutes until it reaches a temperature of 150F.